 HYDROGEN IN THE LOW CARBON FUTURE

 Most likely hydrogen will be a key part of the transition away from fossil fuels.
-There is huge investment and impetus in the sector, but also significant lobbying.
+There is huge investment and impetus in the sector, but also significant lobbying by legacy fossil fuel interests.
 Hydrogen is one of the ten points in the UK Government’s new plan for a “green industrial revolution” released 18 Nov 2020.
 (In fact Hydrogen has 50 mentions in that document – more sceptical readers may suspect industry influence – we couldn’t possibly comment…)

 The Times (02 May 2021 – paywall) published an article about lobbying on hydrogen stating “Huge vested interests lie behind the rise of hydrogen” and “Networks are promoting the role of hydrogen amid concern that their pipelines, worth billions of pounds, risk becoming “stranded assets” as gas is phased out”.